Legal Prep for End of Life Planning & Organization

 Personally, Julie’s not interested in having the government distribute what she earned and created.
 Whether you hire an attorney, use a service like Legal Zoom, or are simply organizing your legal paperwork for end of life planning, make sure you have a will.

-Other legal documents you might need include, but aren’t limited, to:
+Other legal documents for legal prep you might need include, but aren’t limited, to:

 - Power of Attorney